dkristos/design/index.md

  1. application of chat interface
  2. using the mesh network and BLE, this enables the chat to send their message to all connected users (nodes)

+# 5. Maintenance
+##5.1.1 Corrective

+A feature on *Shout!* allows users to report bugs or issues regarding the functionality of the app.
+Shout! aims to use this information to perform corrective maintenance by receiving these requests, analyzing how it would be solved, and documenting all fixes implemented.

+##5.1.2 Perfective

+Due to the time constraint, the development of the app was simplified to the necessary features needed in order to ensure the application is executable.
+New features and capabilities are to be implemented once the application is reliable and complete through perfective maintenance.

+Additional features or ideas will be taken from popular requests from users, new or existing features on other messaging platforms and more.
+Some examples of features that is on the shortlist to be implemented in the application is listed below:
+* Sharing Location/Viewing the distance of people connected
+* Add a time-out interval to prevent spam of messages from certain user
+* Adding the ability to filter the messages through the use of hashtag
+* Adding additional colour schemes for the app (themes)
+* Adding the ability to change the application icon

+##5.1.3 Adaptive

+As iOS and Android versions are updated, *Shout!* will be updated as necessary to adapt to the changing compatibilities though adaptive maintenance.